 We have a rich inland waterways network in the UK, thanks to some of our natural landscape and our industrial heritage.
-The canal network has been maintained and, in places, renovated, providing a fantastic boating holiday destination.
+The canal boat network has been maintained and, in places, renovated, providing a fantastic boating holiday destination.
 From the Norfolk Broads to the River Thames, a huge network in the midlands and key connecting routes across the country from Scotland to Somerset, there are plenty of destinations to choose from.
 So here are the inland boating highlights of Britain – not just the spiritual home of the navigable canal, but also the powerhouse behind the very industrial processes that made them so vital.

 1. Pontcysyllte Aqueduct

 Where better to start than with a famous feat of industrial engineering and a renowned World Heritage Site.
 When Thomas Telford’s Pontcysyllte Aqueduct opened in 1805, it was the tallest canal crossing in the world and more than two centuries later, it is still the largest in Britain.
 It takes boaters and walkers across a deep valley, 126 feet above the River Dee, with a rail on the footpath side and a sheer drop on the water side.
 It’s a memorable destination and it puts you within easy reach of two other major waterways attractions: the Chirk Aqueduct and the Horseshoe Falls at Llantysilio.